mapbox/mapbox-sdk-rb/README.md

 # Example: tilequery = Mapbox::Tilequery.tilequery("mapbox.mapbox-streets-v7", {"longitude" => -100, "latitude" => 38}, 0, 1)
 # `Radius` refers to the approximate distance in meters to query for features.
 Defaults to  0 if left blank.
 Has no upper bound.
 Required for queries against point and line data.
 # `Limit` refers to the number of features between  1 - 50 to return.
 Defaults to  5 if left blank.

+# Isochrone
+isochrone = Mapbox::Isochrone.isochrone("walking", "-118.22258,33.99038", {contours_minutes: [5,10,15]})

+# You must include the contours_minutes parameter, as well as a profile (walking, driving, cycling) and the center point coordinate.
+# Optional parameters are contours_colors, polygons, denoise, and generalize.
+See more on the API documentation page.
 ```

 Heavily influenced by Stripe's Ruby client, and includes its MIT license.